bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 #### EMAIL NO. 1: SOMEONE YOU USED TO WORK CLOSELY WITH

-Perhaps it’s your supervisor from your college internship.
-Or maybe it’s your favorite colleague from one of your previous jobs.
+Perhaps it's your supervisor from your college internship.
+Or maybe it's your favorite colleague from one of your previous jobs.
 Either way, nobody knows your skills and preferences better than the people you used to work side-by-side with–meaning they can be a huge help in your job search.

 _Hey \[Name\],_

-_I hope you’re having a great week!
-I’ve been keeping up with you on LinkedIn, and it looks like things are going awesome with \[job or professional interest\]._
+_I hope you're having a great week!
+I've been keeping up with you on LinkedIn, and it looks like things are going awesome with \[job or professional interest\]._

-_I’m getting in touch to let you know that I’m currently searching for a new opportunity in \[industry\].
+_I'm getting in touch to let you know that I'm currently searching for a new opportunity in \[industry\].
 With my background in \[field\] and skills in \[area\], my ideal position involves \[detailed description of ideal job\] for an employer who \[detailed description of ideal company\]._

-_Since we used to work so closely and I know you’re so well-connected, I’d love if you could let me know if you hear of any opportunities that you think I’d be a good fit for.
-I’ve attached my resume to this email, just in case that helps._
+_Since we used to work so closely and I know you're so well-connected, I'd love if you could let me know if you hear of any opportunities that you think I'd be a good fit for.
+I've attached my resume to this email, just in case that helps._

-_Of course, I’m always willing to return the favor if you ever need._
+_Of course, I'm always willing to return the favor if you ever need._

 _Thanks so much, \[Name\]!
 I have so many fond memories of our time together at \[Company\], and I hope things are even better for you since then._